DanielPerodin/Athena/README.md

 Additionally, data from the game (the opening used, who won/lost, who played as black/white, etc.) will be stored to another .txt file which contains that player's "profile" based on all other games they have transcribed using this program if they have used it before.

+When typing in the directory to write to, please include the ending separator character for your operating system.